Up to 50% off sofas & mattresses — limited‑time deals.

 Koala Sofa Bed [3rd Gen]

-If you want a sofa bed that sits more like a standard couch, the 3rd Gen felt the most natural.
-The 21-inch seat depth and 17-inch seat height made it easier to plant your feet and stay upright for reading or laptop time.
-It still converts quickly for guests, but the overall feel is more supportive than lounge-pit.
-Compared with Byron and Wanda, you give up some sprawl room—especially if you like to fully stretch out—but it’s easier to live with in tighter spaces.
+In our testing, the 3rd Gen felt closest to a standard couch.
+The 21-inch seat depth and 17-inch seat height made it easier to plant our feet, read, work, or watch TV without feeling swallowed up.
+It still converts quickly for guests, but the overall feel is firmer and more supportive than the lounge-first models.
+Compared with Byron and Wanda, you give up some sprawl room, yet it is the easiest of the four to live with in tighter spaces.

 What we liked:

-• More naturally upright comfort for mixed use (work, TV, quick naps)
+• More naturally upright comfort for mixed daily use

-• Compact footprint and fast conversion for tighter rooms
+• Compact footprint and quick conversion for smaller rooms

-• A supportive, straightforward feel that’s easy to live with
+• A supportive, straightforward feel that stayed easy to live with

 Who it is best for: